Here are the latest COVID-19 case numbers confirmed Monday in Washington

 U.S. and world numbers

-There have been more than 25.2 million confirmed coronavirus cases and 420,830 deaths from the virus in the United States as of Monday afternoon, according to Johns Hopkins University.
+There have been more than 26.2 million confirmed coronavirus cases and 443,035 deaths from the virus in the United States as of Monday evening, according to Johns Hopkins University.
 The United States has the highest number of reported cases and deaths of any nation.

 Comments